junxit/us-congress-bills-116/metadata.md

 - 2019-06-11 — Senate amendment agreed to: Amendment SA 252 agreed to in Senate by Unanimous Consent.
 - 2019-06-11 — Senate amendment proposed (on the floor): Amendment SA 252 proposed by Senator McConnell for Senator Tillis.
 - 2019-06-11 — Senate amendment submitted
+- 2019-06-12 — Message on Senate action sent to the House.
+- 2019-06-12 — Received in the House.
+- 2019-06-12 — Referred to the House Committee on the Judiciary.